Early Fire Detection Solutions

 ➡️ How does the alarming feature integrate into other systems?

+When a thermal camera detects a significant temperature increase or abnormal heat pattern, it can trigger an alert, notifying operators or automatically activating fire suppression systems.
 ViperVision software supports communication standards for connection to the plant control system including OPC, Modbus, Allen-Bradley, or Siemens systems, as well as physical I/Os such as relays and analog outputs.
-It can send a discrete signal into your system through external I/O devices or the camera’s built-in I/O.
+It can send a discrete signal into your system through external I/O devices or the camera’s built-in I/O. This integration enables rapid response, minimizing the time between fire detection and firefighting actions.

 ➡️ Will the system still work in highly contaminated areas?

+Advanced thermal cameras employ algorithms that can mitigate environmental challenges, providing reliable fire detection even in adverse conditions.
 The thermal cameras we use are designed for industrial settings and have an IP66 rating.
 We often install these cameras in our ViperVenom camera enclosures which provide additional environmental protection.
 Options such as a front air knife or air intensifier are added for extremely dusty environments in order to keep the front window clean and free of contamination.
+Regular maintenance and calibration of the cameras are also essential to ensure accurate readings.

 ➡️ What thermal camera is right for this application?